gluethegiant/gtg-rack/README.md

 ### 7. Exit Bus

-For advanced routing, this utility module provides stereo outputs from all buses.
+For advanced routing or a simple extension panel, this utility module provides stereo outputs from all buses.

 * Three stereo outputs from three stereo buses